 When does Clearing open?

-But when does Clearing open in 2022?
-Clearing starts on 5 July 2022.
-If you applied to university through UCAS by 30 June 2022, but don't meet the entry requirements for your chosen course, or didn’t receive an offer from a UK university, you will automatically be entered into the university Clearing process.
+So, when does Clearing open in 2023?
+Clearing starts on 5 July 2023.
+If you applied to university through UCAS by 30 June 2023, didn't meet the entry requirements for your chosen course, or didn’t receive an offer from a UK university, you will automatically be entered into the university Clearing process.

 If you’re thinking about applying through Clearing, you will need to have your exam results before you apply.